sschrag/course-in-a-box/modules/unit 1: comedy/_posts/2000-01-03-savingface.md

 **Notes:**
 * This week, we are examining two film studies texts on *Saving Face,* rather than a film studies and queer theory text, since much has been written about this film specifically.
-* Because both readings compare *Saving Face* to *The Wedding Banquet,* it might be useful for students to watch the trailer prior to completing this week's assigned reading.
-If you have additional time for this unit, you could have students watch and analyze this film as well, and read the entirety of both articles.
-I have shortened Han's article by redacting some of the sections that refer exclusively to *The Wedding Banquet.* Because Ledru's article is brief, and because the analysis of the *The Wedding Banquet* in her piece is clear and interwoven with the analysis of *Saving Face,* I have not condensed this piece.

 **Materials:**
 * Lesson plans